EldinTiro/MovieRater/README.txt

-Before starting application you should update-database first in order to get test data from seeding method.
+Before starting application you should update-database first in order to get new database with all test data from seeding method. (migration is already created)